mmoallemi99/moso-vue/README.md

 ### Installation
 Run `yarn install` or `npm install` to install the dependencies.

-If you want to use [axios](https://axios.nuxtjs.org) to fetch content from an API, you can use the example file `api.config.js.example` by typing `cp api.config.js.example api.config.js` in your favorite terminal.
+If you want to use [axios](https://axios.nuxtjs.org) to fetch content from an API, you can use the `api.config.js` as an example.
+The values supplied here reflects the same values in `nuxt.config.js`, so for now you'll have to double-edit some things.

 ### Scripts
 Since this project is built with Nuxt, you have the following scripts at hand: